Waltermixxx/smartportsd-nano-shield/README.md

 # smartport-nano-shield with 20pin IDC

-the zip file called SmartPortSD-Nano-Shield-Main-20IDC.PIZ  (rename to zip)  has the kicad files, the new gerbers etc. :) please view the gerbers before ordering board just to make sure this is the correct file. :)
+the zip file called SmartPortSD-Nano-Shield-Main-20IDC.ZIP has the kicad files, the new gerbers etc. :) please view the gerbers before ordering board just to make sure this is the correct file. :)